-This post may include affiliate links; for details, see our disclosure policy.
+This post may include affiliate links; see our disclosure policy.

-A few broccoli rabe (rapini) facts
+A few facts about broccoli rabe

-Here are a few fun facts about broccoli rabe, to get us started:
+Here are a few fun facts about broccoli rabe to get us started:

 - The flavor is bitter.
 If you don’t like bitter flavors, stay away from broccoli rabe!
-This veggie is also nice offset with some sweeter, savory or tangy flavors in a recipe.
+This veggie is also nice offset with some sweeter, savory, or tangy flavors in a recipe.

 Step 1: Brush a baking sheet with olive oil.
 Preheat a broiler.
 Wash the broccoli rabe and pat it dry.
 Cut off the tough bottom stems, leaving the florets and leaves.
 (Chopping the leaves and florets can cause bitterness.)

-Step 2: Place the broccoli rabe in a bowl with olive oil, garlic powder, and salt and mix.
+Step 2: Place the broccoli rabe in a bowl with olive oil, garlic powder, and salt, and mix.
 Place it on the baking sheet.
 Broil 2 minutes, then remove the sheet and stir.
 Broil 2 minutes more until fully wilted.

 Step 3: Stir in lemon juice and zest.
 Taste and add salt or fresh ground black pepper to taste.